fbpx

 Those red chairs!
 Whose jaw could fail to drop the first time you set eyes on those playful yet functional Djinn chairs as Dr Floyd enters the Hilton lobby of Space Station Five on his way to the moon in 2001 A Space Odyssey?

-The production period for 2001 took four years prior to its release in 1968 and producer/director Stanley Kubrick employed a large art department and many specialists (including scientific advisor Frederick Ordway, set /visual effects designer Joy Cuff, special effects supervisor Douglas Trumbull and art department guru Harry Lange) to help realise his vision.
+The production period for 2001 took four years prior to its release in 1968, and producer/director Stanley Kubrick employed a large art department and many specialists (including scientific advisor Frederick Ordway, set /visual effects designer Joy Cuff, special effects supervisor Douglas Trumbull and art department guru Harry Lange) to help realise his vision.

-Kubrick’s meticulous attention to detail and fastidiousness is legendary but interestingly the film also set new standards in movie making in being one of the first examples of innovation through strategic product placement: The 2001 team invited commercial product manufacturers and designers of the time including IBM, Honeywell, Whirlpool (kitchens), Macy’s, Dupont (fabrics), Hilton Hotels, Parker Pens, Nikon, Kodak (cameras), Hamilton (watches) as well as outstanding interior and furniture designers of the time to create projected versions of how their products they might look decades later in the year 2001 (and in return they would receive exposure in the film).
+Kubrick’s meticulous attention to detail and fastidiousness is legendary but interestingly the film also set new standards in movie making in being one of the first examples of innovation through strategic product placement: The 2001 team invited commercial product manufacturers and designers of the time including IBM, Honeywell, Whirlpool (kitchens), Macy’s, Dupont (fabrics), Hilton Hotels, Parker Pens, Nikon, Kodak (cameras) and Hamilton (watches), as well as outstanding interior and furniture designers of the time, to create projected versions of how their products they might look decades later in the year 2001 (and in return they would receive exposure in the film).
 The film therefore stands not only as an outstanding piece of film making but also as a platform for progressive contemporary design – driving design innovation.

 What’s the low down on the Djinn chairs?

-Designed by Olivier Mourgue in 1965 whilst working for French manufacturer Airborne International, The Djinn chairs embody 60s futuristic design and have gone on to firmly take their place in design history.
-With their wave like, low slung silhouette, they were selected by Kubrick and his team but these particular chairs were not specifically designed for the film.
-The name Djinn comes from an Islamic mythological spirit which is capable of changing shape from human to animal, and is quite fitting.
+The name ‘Djinn’ comes from an Islamic mythological spirit which is capable of changing shape from human to animal, and is quite fitting.
 Made from tubular steel covered with foam padding and upholstered in jersey fabric, the single and doubled seated versions of the chair were complimented by an ottoman, a chaise longue and a day bed.
-In Kubrick’s film the chairs appear as a vivid red due to lighting, but they actually had a slightly magenta pink tonality.
-In any case they stand out loud and proud against the rest of the high white interiors.

 Dr Floyd meets Russian colleagues in Space Station 5's lobby. © Warner Bros, Metro-Goldwyn-Mayer.